codex-storage/codex-spec/specs/erasue-coding.md

 ## Abstract

-This specification describes the erasue coding technique used in the Codex protocol.
+This specification describes the erasue coding technique used in the Codex network.
-Erasue coding is used by the Codex client to encode datasets being presented to the [marketplace]().
+Erasue coding is used by the Codex client node to encode a dataset that will be stored via the [CODEX-MARKETPLACE](./marketplace.md).

 ## Background